Learning to Bid Optimally and Efficiently in Adversarial First-price Auctions: Introduction

 Motivated to mitigate this drawback, the second (and much more recent) approach is based on online learning in repeated auctions, where a participating bidder can learn to adaptively make bids by incorporating the past data, with the goal of maximizing cumulative reward during a given time horizon.
 Under this framework, modeling repeated auctions as bandits has inspired a remarkable line of work~\cite{blum2004online,devanur2009price,babaioff2014characterizing,medina2014learning,cesa2014regret,babaioff2015truthful,mohri2015revenue,weed2016online,cai2017learning,golrezaei2019dynamic,roughgarden2019minimizing,zhao2020online} that lies at the intersection between learning and auctions.
 For example, several recent works have studied second-price auctions from the seller's perspective who aims for an optimal reserve price~\cite{medina2014learning,cesa2014regret,roughgarden2019minimizing,zhao2020online}, although a few papers have taken the bidder's perspective in second-price auctions \cite{mcafee2011design,weed2016online}, where the bidder does not have perfect knowledge of her own valuations.

 However, the problem of learning to bid in repeated first-price auctions has remained largely unexplored, and has only begun to see developments in two recent works \cite{balseiro2019contextual,han2020optimal} which obtained the optimal regrets of repeated first-price auctions under different censored feedback structures.
 Despite these pioneering efforts, which shed important light in the previously uncharted territory of learning in repeated first-price auctions, much more remains to be done.
-In particular, a key assumption made in these works is that others' highest bid follows some \textit{iid} but unknown distributions to make learning possible, while it may not always hold in practice.
-Conceptually, this is quite ubiquitous and easy to understand: many, if not all, of the other bidders can be using various sophisticated (and unknown) bidding strategies themselves, thereby yielding a quite complicated others' highest bids over time, which may not be following any distribution at all.
-Moreover, there may even exist adversarial bidders and sellers who aim to take advantage of the bidder, which makes others' bid depend on the behavior of the given bidder and further non-\emph{iid}.
+In particular, a key assumption made in these works is that the highest other bid (abbreviated as the HOB thereafter) follows some \textit{iid} but unknown distributions to make learning possible, while it may not always hold in practice.
+Conceptually, this is quite ubiquitous and easy to understand: many, if not all, of the other bidders can be using various sophisticated (and unknown) bidding strategies themselves, thereby yielding a quite complicated HOBs over time, which may not be following any distribution at all.
+Moreover, there may even exist adversarial bidders and sellers who aim to take advantage of the bidder, which makes the HOB depend on the behavior of the given bidder and further non-\emph{iid}.
 Empirically, this non-\emph{iid} phenomenon can also be observed in various practical data, e.g. the real first-price auction datasets obtained from Verizon Media in Section~\ref{sec:experiment}.
-Consequently, it remains unknown and unclear how to adaptively bid in this more challenging adversarial first-price auctions, where others' bids, and in particular others' highest bid, can be arbitrary.
+Consequently, it remains unknown and unclear how to adaptively bid in this more challenging adversarial first-price auctions, where others' bids, and in particular the HOB, can be arbitrary.

 Consequently, we are naturally led to the following questions: Is it still possible to achieve a sub-linear regret against a rich set of bidding strategies in repeated first-price auctions where others' bids could be adversarial?
 If the answer is affirmative, how can we design an online learning algorithm that adaptively bids in this setting in order to achieve the optimal performance?
 We address these questions in depth in this paper.